selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 Why use syslog in our days?
 We have elastic beats, logstash, systemd-journal-remote and a lot more of new shiny technologies?

-* It is standard for logging in POSIX-like systems
-Some software, like haproxy, uses only syslog.
+* It is standard for logging in POSIX-like systems Some software, like haproxy, uses only syslog.
 So you can not completely eliminate it
 * It is used by network hardware
-* It has more complex setup, but a lot more features then competitor solutions
-For example, Elastic Filebeat still can not use inofity.
+* It has more complex setup, but a lot more features then competitor solutions For example, Elastic Filebeat still can not use inofity.
 * Low memory usage.
 Can be used in embedded systems after [some tuning](http://wiki.rsyslog.com/index.php/Reducing_memory_usage).
 * Allows to change message before saving and forwarding.
 Unusual requrement, but sometimes it's necessary.
 For example, [PCI DSS](https://en.wikipedia.org/wiki/PCI_DSS) in section 3.4 requires to mask or cypher card numbers, in case they are saved on disk.
 The nuance is: if somebody entered card number in search or contacts form, and you saved the query, you have broke the requirement.

-*Observation*: users are entering card number into every input field on a page, and sometimes try to tell it support together with CVV and PIN.
+*Observation*: users are entering card number into every input field on a page, and sometimes try to tell it together with CVV to support.

 ## Message format and legacy